Networked Communication for Decentralised Agents in Mean-Field Games: Theoretical results

 Secondly, we have

 giving us the second result

 \end{proof}

-\begin{remark} If it is always $\sigma^1_{k+1}$ and $\pi^{1}_{k+1}$ that is adopted by the whole population (i.e. $i=1$), then this is exactly the same as the centralised case.
-If the $\sigma^j_{k+1}$ and $\pi^{j}_{k+1}$ that gets adopted has different $j$ for each $k$ then this is akin to a version of the centralised setting where the index of the central learning agent may differ for each $k$. \end{remark}
+\begin{remark} If it is always $\sigma^1_{k+1}$ and $\pi^{1}_{k+1}$ that is adopted by the whole population (i.e. $i=1$), then this is exactly the same as the central-agent case.
+If the $\sigma^j_{k+1}$ and $\pi^{j}_{k+1}$ that gets adopted has different $j$ for each $k$, then this is akin to a version of the central-agent setting where the index of the representative learning agent may differ for each $k$. \end{remark}

 \begin{remark} Thm. \ref{order_of_difference_theorem} depends on the assumptions that the communication network is static and fixed, and has the same diameter $d_\mathcal{G}$ for all $k$.
-If we assume instead that the network is only repeatedly jointly connected, we can replace $d_\mathcal{G}$ in the results in Thm. \ref{order_of_difference_theorem} with $d_{avg}\cdot\omega$, namely the average diameter of the union of each jointly connected collection of graphs multiplied by the average number of graphs in each jointly connected collection.
-As noted in Rem. \ref{generalisation_remark}, max-consensus is reached if $C$ is large enough that the number of jointly connected collections of graphs occurring within $C$ is equal to the largest diameter of the union of any collection, giving the centralised case; there is no added benefit to higher values of $C$ than this. \end{remark}
+If we instead only assume that the network repeatedly becomes jointly connected, we can replace $d_\mathcal{G}$ in the results in Thm. \ref{order_of_difference_theorem} with $d_{avg}\cdot\omega$, namely the average diameter of the union of each jointly connected collection of graphs multiplied by the average number $\omega$ of graphs in each jointly connected collection.
+As noted in Rem. \ref{generalisation_remark}, max-consensus is reached if $C$ is large enough that the number of jointly connected collections of graphs occurring within $C$ is equal to the largest diameter of the union of any collection.
+This is equivalent to the central-agent case; there is no added benefit to higher values of $C$ than this. \end{remark}

-\begin{remark} Thm. \ref{order_of_difference_theorem} assumes $\tau_k \rightarrow 0 \;\forall k$.
-If we assume instead $\tau_k \in \mathbb{R}_{>0}$, then we have $ub_{net}$ $\rightarrow$ $ub_{ind}$ as $C \rightarrow 0$, and $ub_{net} \rightarrow$ $ub_{cent}$ as $C \rightarrow \infty$.
+\begin{remark} Thm. \ref{order_of_difference_theorem} assumes $\tau_k$ is a small positive value close to 0 such that the softmax function becomes a max function.
+If we assume instead $\tau_k \in \mathbb{R}_{>0}$ is not close to 0 such that the softmax function is less peaked, then we have $ub_{net}$ $\rightarrow$ $ub_{ind}$ as $C \rightarrow 0$, and $ub_{net} \rightarrow$ $ub_{cent}$ as $C \rightarrow \infty$.
 This is because the spread of policies is now probabilistic rather than deterministic, and depends on the interplay of $\tau_k$ with how large are the differences in the received values of $\sigma^j_{k+1}$.
 Therefore consensus (and hence reduction in divergence between policies) is reached only asymptotically.
 This applies to both static, connected networks and to repeatedly jointly connected ones, assuming the latter becomes jointly connected infinitely often. \end{remark}